J535D165/recordlinkage/docs/reference.rst

 Comparing
 =========

-The ``Compare`` class and its methods can be used to compare records pairs.
+The ``recordlinkage.Compare`` class and its methods can be used to compare records pairs.
 Several comparison methods are included such as string similarity measures, numerical measures and distance measures.
-The string similarity algorithms are available when ``jellyfish`` is installed (pip install jellyfish).

 .. automodule:: recordlinkage.comparing